brandur/sorg/content/passages-drafts/001-portland.md

 ## Go – love it and hate it (#go)

 And now a brief note on software.
-Like my website, this newsletter is built and sent by a custom [Go][go] executable (I talk a little more about the [technical details here][newsletter]).
+Like my website, this newsletter is built and sent by a specially crafted [Go][go] executable (I talk a little more about the [technical details here][newsletter]).
 This might sound a little crazy -- software is degrading starting from the moment it's written, and building custom software is usually a little like building a self-imposed maintenance hell, but so far my results with Go have been good.

 The language has a few problems -- a deep natural aversion to generics and dependency management, an equally powerful